jsslkeylog/jsslkeylog/README.txt

   your log file, extra verbose comments (containing timestamps and local/remote host/ip) will be written before the individual entries.

+  You can also specify the option :detailed in the same manner as :quiet to activate the extra verbose comments.

 - The logfile will be written while the program is running.
 Now just point Wireshark to that logfile and happy SSL decoding!